vmware-tanzu/velero-plugin-for-microsoft-azure/backupstoragelocation.md

     # Required.
     storageAccount: my-backup-storage-account

-    # Secret key of the storage account access key for this backup storage location.
-Key is looked up in $AZURE_CREDENTIALS_FILE.
+    # Name of the environment variable in $AZURE_CREDENTIALS_FILE that contains storage account key for this backup storage location.
     #
     # Optional.
-    storageSecretKey: my-backup-storage-secret-key
+    storageAccountKeyEnvVar: MY_BACKUP_STORAGE_ACCOUNT_KEY

     # ID of the subscription for this backup storage location.
     #